japananh/japananh/README.md

-_**It is the greatest of all mistakes to do nothing because you can only do little do what you can.**_
+_**Don't judge each day by the harvest you reap but by the seeds that you plant.**_

-Sydney Smith
+Robert Stevenson